archanpatkar/blockchain.js/README.md

 # blockchain.js
-An IN MEMORY implementation of Blockchain using Node.js
+An implementation of Blockchain using Node.js